FortiGate

 • NAT: Disabled

-If any additional settings appear, leave them in their default status.
+Leave any additional settings at their default values.

 Verifying the Setup

-1. In the FortiGate Management Interface, go to VPN -> IPSec Tunnels.
-If the tunnel is up, the line will appear in the table:
+1. In the FortiGate Management Interface, go to VPN > IPSec Tunnels.
+If the tunnel is up, the entry appears in the table.
+IPSec tunnel status in FortiGate

-After following the above steps, your tunnel should be active.
+2. After you complete the steps, the tunnel is active.

 Troubleshooting